AnyLog-co/docker-compose/deployment_scripts/README.md

         "description": "parameter description",
         "enable": "Whether or not to show parameter to user", "default": "default value",
-        "options": "list of options to choose from" "value": "empty value waiting for user to input data" },
+        "options": "list of options to choose from", "value": "empty value waiting for user to input data" },
     "INT_PARAM": {